darox/Observability-with-Envoy/README.md

 # Observability with Envoy

 A sandbox environment to play around with the three pillars of observability and traceID correlation.
-The observability completely happens in Envoy, no code instrumentation in the Python Flask App.
+The observability completely takes place in Envoy, no code instrumentation in the Python Flask apps.
 This project also includes some Service Level Indicator recording rules in Prometheus and a dashboard for it in Grafana.
 Everything is preconfigured and should work out of the box.

 ![Alt text](images/Overview.png?raw=true "Architecture")